 Aquarium Heating Basics Part One

 In winter, you usually turn on the air conditioner to warm yourself, right?
 Then, how about fish?
 How can they keep warm?
 Fish are poikilothermic animals, and they can not control their body temp but rely on the surrounding temperature.
 Therefore, an aquarium heater is necessary for most fish species.
-There are different types of aquarium heaters for freshwater and saltwater tanks, glass heater, quartz heater, titanium heaters, and PTC heaters for instance.
+There are different types of aquarium heaters for freshwater and saltwater tanks, glass heaters, quartz heaters, titanium heaters, and PTC heaters for instance.
 In this article, let’s explore the aquarium heater basics further.

 What is the use of an aquarium heater?

-An aquarium heater is a piece of equipment to heat the water and maintains stable water temp in fish tanks.
+An aquarium heater is a piece of equipment to heat the water and maintain stable water temp in fish tanks.
 And the heaters run on electricity.
 Accordingly, heaters are waterproof.
 Immersed and submerged heaters are two different kinds.
 Immersed one works fully immersed in the water, while a submerged heater runs half submerged in the water.
 Nonetheless, submerged heaters may lead to electric leakage.

 In short, aquarium heaters can make sense in the following aspects.
 On the one hand, they can heat the water in the fish tank and provide suitable water temp for fish.
-It narrows the temp differences and protects fish from sudden temp fluctuation.
+It narrows the temperature differences and protects fish from sudden temperature fluctuation.
 On the other hand, the aquarium heater runs on electricity and then transforms into heat.
 The water temp increases as you turn on it.
 In addition, most heaters can automatically turn on and off according to the setting water temperature.
 It prevents sudden fluctuations of water temp.
 Consequently, you do not need to worry about overheating.

 Types of aquarium heater